 The AES Issues Forum focuses on engineering solutions to specific aquaculture challenges.
 The biennial International Conference on Recirculating Aquaculture offers a wider scope of aquaculture-related topics including research, enterprise, and discovery; unique opportunities for discussion; and the chance to explore new products and technologies in our trade show.

 The two meetings have been scheduled back-to-back to maximize the efficiency of your travel budget.
-Join your colleagues in industry, government, and academia to share your successes and learn all about the latest advancements in the field.
+Join your colleagues in industry, government, and academia to share your successes and learn all about the latest advancements in the field. the best online casinos for us players

 Have you considered being an exhibitor at the trade show or becoming a conference sponsor?
 For more information go to http://www.recircaqua.com/tradeshow.html.